 You might have trouble certain times of the year with deer eating the crop before it grows big enough to withstand the grazing pressure.
 Fall planted crops need to be protected to feed deer throughout the late winter.
 Warm season annuals planted in spring need to be protected through early summer, or until they are mature enough to withstand deer feeding pressure.

 You can plant several plots that mature at different times so the deer aren’t consuming one plot.
 Another solution to prevent early crop damage is to use a high fence, portable electric fence or by using a deer repellent system such as Plotsaver, from Messina Wildlife.

-With this step-by-step guide, you should be well on your way to successfully growing food plots that will not only help the deer and other wildlife on lands you own or manage, but also improve the quality of your hunting.
+With this step-by-step guide, print or download A 10 Step Guide for Food Plot Beginners, you should be well on your way to successfully growing food plots that will not only help the deer and other wildlife on lands you own or manage, but also improve the quality of your hunting.